Olivert75/personal_project/README.md

 - [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, scipy, and sklearn
 - [x] Follow steps as outlined in the README.md
 - [x] Run Final_Report.ipynb to view the final product

+## VI.KEY TAKEAWAY:
+### Conclusion
+This individual project aimed to identify predictors of match wins for the game Leauge of Legend.
+The matches outcome data was from kaggle and explored using visualization and statistical tests, to identify which features to use in model creation.
+I then applied models, including Decision Tree, KNN, and Random Forest and was able to beat baseline predictions by 11.56%.

+### Recommendations
+- From modeling, it suggested that feautres like get first turret, first blood, killed drake, elder drake and baron nashor.
+These features were the best at predicting match otucome.

+### Next Steps
+- With more time, I would like to use rfe or kbest as features selection for my models, it might be able to improve model accuracy.
+And look at other features like kills, death, assist those can be predict the match outcome.